chingchenms/llvm/docs/Coroutines.rst

 .. _coroutine frame:

-In addition to the stack frame which exists when a coroutine is executing, there is an additional region of storage that contains objects that keeps the coroutine state when a coroutine is suspended.
+In addition to the function stack frame which exists when a coroutine is executing, there is an additional region of storage that contains objects that keep the coroutine state when a coroutine is suspended.
 This region of storage is called **coroutine frame**.
-It is created when a coroutine is invoked.
-It is destroyed when a coroutine runs to completion or destroyed.
+It is created when a coroutine is called and destroyed when a coroutine runs to completion or destroyed by a call to the `coro.destroy`_ intrinsic.

 An LLVM coroutine is represented as an LLVM function that has calls to `coroutine intrinsics`_ defining the structure of the coroutine.

-.. marking up suspend points and coroutine frame allocation and deallocation code.
-Marking up allocation and deallocation code allows an optimization to remove allocation/deallocation when coroutine frame can be stored on a frame of the caller.

-After mandatory coroutine processing passes a coroutine is split into several functions that represent three different ways of how control can enter the
+After mandatory CoroSplit_ pass, a coroutine is split into several functions that represent three different ways of how control can enter the
+coroutine:

-coroutine: an initial invocation that creates the coroutine frame and executes the coroutine code until it encounters a suspend point or reaches the end of the coroutine, coroutine resume function that contains the code to be executed once coroutine is resumed at a particular suspend point, and a coroutine destroy function that is invoked when the coroutine is destroyed.
+1. a ramp function, which represents an initial invocation of the coroutine that creates the coroutine frame and executes the coroutine code until it encounters any suspend point or reaches the end of the function;

+2. a coroutine resume function that contains the code to be executed once the coroutine is resumed at a particular suspend point;

+3. a coroutine destroy function that is invoked when the coroutine is destroyed.

+..
+  This is not the only way of lowering the coroutine intrinsics.
+Another alternative is to split the coroutine ever further into an individual functions for every suspend point.

 Coroutines by Example
 =====================